-You could have trouble breathing, bleed more than expected, or get an infection.
 You may need to have surgery done again if you get an infection.
 Nerves, blood vessels, ligaments, muscles, and bones may be damaged during surgery.
 After surgery, you may have tingling or numbness in the area where surgery was done.
 You may still have pain or have trouble going back to your usual activities, including sports.
-You may get a blood clot in your leg or arm.
-This may become life-threatening.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.